Isa Alptekin: Biography

 Ma Fuxliang, Isa Alptekin, Wang Zengshan, Xue Wenbo, and Lin Zhongming all went to Egypt to denounce Japan in front of the Arab and Islamic worlds.
 China was supported by Alptekin during the Japanese invasion.

 Isa returned to Xinjiang, and he opposed the Second East Turkestan Republic in northern Xinjiang during the Ili Rebellion, claiming that it was a Soviet Communist puppet state of Stalin.
 Instead, he worked for the Chinese Kuomintang regime of Zhang Zhizhong.
 There were 3 Effendis, (Üch Äpändi) (ئۈچ ئەپەندى) Aisa Alptekin, Memtimin Bughra (Muhammad Amin Bughra), and Masud Sabri.
 The Second East Turkestan Republic attacked them as Kuomintang "puppets".

-He asked Ma Bufang on whether Chiang Kaishek and the Chinese government would allow an independent Islamic state in southern Xinjiang to counter the Communists and the Soviet-backed Second East Turkestan Republic, but Ma Bufang did not bother with this request.
-Instead, Ma fled in an American CIA airplane with several million dollars in gold as the Chinese Communist army approached Qinghai.
+He asked Ma Bufang on whether Chiang Kai-shek and the Chinese government would allow an independent Islamic state in southern Xinjiang to counter the Communists and the Soviet-backed Second East Turkestan Republic, but Ma Bufang did not bother with this request.
+Instead, Ma fled in an American CIA airplane with several million dollars in gold as the Chinese Red Army approached Qinghai.
 Ma then fled to the Kuomintang-controlled island of Taiwan, then to Egypt.

-Alptekin fled the Communist takeover of Xinjiang through the Himalayas, reaching Ladakh in Indian-controlled Kashmir and going into exile in Turkey.
+Alptekin fled after the Communist takeover of Xinjiang through the Himalayas, reaching Ladakh in Indian-controlled Kashmir and going into exile in Turkey.
 In 1954, he and Muhammad Amin Bughra went to Taiwan to try to persuade the Kuomintang government of the Republic of China to drop its claims to Xinjiang.
 Their demand was rejected and Taiwan affirmed that it claimed Xinjiang as "an integral part of China".

 Members of the US Congress met with Alptekin in 1970.
 Alptekin met with the ultra-nationalist Pan-Turkic leader Alparslan Türkeş.
 The marriages between Muslim (Uyghur) women and Han Chinese men infuriated him.
 Anti-Soviet sentiment was espoused by Isa while pro-Soviet sentiment was espoused by Burhan.
 The Soviets were angered by Isa.
-Alptekin also spouted anti-Armenian rhetoric while he was in Turkey and claimed that innocent Turkish Muslims were massacred by Armenians.
+Alptekin also voiced anti-Armenian rhetoric while he was in Turkey and claimed that innocent Turkish Muslims were massacred by Armenians.

 Isa Yusuf Alptekin was the father of Erkin Alptekin.
 During Alptekin's exile in Turkey, where he received great support from Pan-Turkic elements in the Government of Turkey, the PRC government denounced him for continuing his "Xinjiang independence activities", and for trying to overthrow the "socialist system".
 When he died there in 1995, over a thousand people allegedly attended his funeral, and he was buried in Topkapı Cemetery, next to the mausoleums of two former Turkish leaders, Adnan Menderes and Turgut Özal.
 In 1995, a park was dedicated to Alptekin in the Blue Mosque section in Istanbul, along with a memorial for martyrs of the late East Turkestan Independence Movement.
 The high-profile nature of the dedication, including the attendance of the Turkish President, Prime Minister, chairman of parliament, and others, enraged China.
 It denounced Turkey for meddling in its 'internal affairs', and the Turkish state department requested the closing of the park, but domestic constituencies refused.